Python Throw Exception | Tips for Python Custom Exception

 # This is a custom exception.

-The raise keyword in Python acts as the flare gun of your code, triggering an exception whenever it’s encountered.
+The raise built-in keyword in Python acts as the flare gun of your code, triggering an exception whenever it’s encountered.
 When the Python interpreter stumbles upon the raise statement, the normal flow of the program is interrupted, and control is handed over to the nearest enclosing exception handler.

 Consider this simple example: